hpmezam/hpmezam/README.md

 **🧠 About Me**

 - 👨🏽‍🎓 Graduated from the Universidad Técnica del Norte
-- 🐍 Strong knowledge of Python, focused on Machine Learning and Deep Learning.
+- 🐍 Solid knowledge of Python with a focus on Machine Learning and Deep Learning.
 - 👁️ Passionate about Computer Vision, especially in the development of Transformer-based models for real-time detection and tracking.
 - ⚙️ I love creating solutions that integrate AI and computer vision in a sustainable way.